TulipaEnergy/TulipaEnergyModel.jl/docs/src/30-concepts.md

 - $b_k =$ `4:6`: -1 `assets_investment(ccgt)` + 1 `units_on(ccgt,4:6)` <= 1
 - $b_k =$ `7:9`: -1 `assets_investment(ccgt)` + 1 `units_on(ccgt,7:9)` <= 1

 `min_output_flow(ccgt)`: The minimum operating point is 50 MW, so the asset must produce an output flow greater than this value when the unit is online.
-Here, we can see the impact of the constraints of having different temporal resolutions that are not multiple of each other.
+Here, we can see the impact of the constraints of having different temporal resolutions that are not multiples of each other.
 For instance, the constraint is defined for all the intersections, so `1:2`, `3:3`, `4:4`, `5:6`, etc., to ensure that the minimum operating point is correctly defined considering all the timestep blocks of the `flow` and the `units_on` variables.

 - $b_k =$ `1:2`: 1 `flow(ccgt,demand,1:2)` - 50 `units_on(ccgt,1:3)` >= 0
 - $b_k =$ `3:3`: 1 `flow(ccgt,demand,3:4)` - 50 `units_on(ccgt,1:3)` >= 0